lam-man/today-i-learned/docker/3-Volumes-and-Secrets.md

   - Data you put into the docker volume through certain container can be found in path `/var/lib/docker/volumes/_data`.
   - Use command to log into the container `docker exec -it <container-name> <program-name>`.
     - Example: `docker exec -it voltext sh`
-  - Use command to delete the container `docker container rm voltest -f`
+  - Use command to delete the container `docker container rm voltest -f` or `d rm voltest -f`.
+  - To list the docker volumes, use command `docker volume ls`.

 ## Secrets